 9. Talk to people

 Writers can often tend to be quite insular people.
 You need quiet and solitude to write.

 Forget that!
-Break out of the mold and go and find people and have a conversation.
+Break out of the mold, find people, and have a conversation.

 Every person you meet has a story to tell that you can write about and expand.

-I had a quick conversation in a dentist’s waiting room a few days ago.
-The lady was apprehensive.
-We discussed breathing techniques and yoga to overcome anxiety.
+A few days ago, I had a quick conversation in a dentist’s waiting room.
+The lady was apprehensive, and we discussed breathing techniques and yoga to overcome anxiety.